 Strengthening from holding yoga positions- Yoga helps increase strength in very specific muscles and muscle groups.
 Holding positions in yoga is not meant to be uncomfortable, however, it requires concentration and specific use of muscles throughout the body.
 Muscle strength usually improves by remaining in these yoga positions.
 Various postures in yoga gently strengthen the muscles in the back as well as abdominal muscles.

 Stretching and relaxation from yoga- Yoga involves stretching and relaxation, it reduces tension in stress carrying muscles.
 It requires the individual to hold gentle poses anywhere from 10-60 seconds.
 In the pose, certain muscles flex, while another stretch, promoting relaxation and flexibility in muscles and joints.

 Posture, Balance, and body alignment through yoga- The yoga poses are meant to train the body to be healthy and supple.
 Constant practice and application will result in improved posture and increased balancing sense, with head, shoulders, and pelvis in proper alignment.
-In addition, unlike many other forms of exercise, yoga helps to stretch and strengthens both sides of both sides of the body in an equal manner.
+In addition, unlike many other forms of exercise, yoga teacher training in India helps to stretch and strengthens both sides of both sides of the body in an equal manner.
 Proper body alignment and good posture will help maintain the natural curvature of the spine and is important for the reduction or avoidance of lower back pain.